-81. Alternative Energy
+41 81.
+Alternative Energy

-- 1. The development of cost-effective alternative energy; - 2.
-County control in the siting of these projects; - Sales tax incentives to assist in the development of alternative energy projects of less than one megawatt constructed on or by existing agriculture operations; and
+- 43 1.
+The development of cost-effective alternative - 44 energy as long as it does not negatively impact45 public land grazing; - 46 2.
+County control in the siting of these projects; - 47 3.
+Sales tax incentives to assist in the development48 of alternative energy projects of less than one megawatt constructed on or by existing agriculture operations; and